thecodingmachine/tdbm/doc/advanced.md

 --------------------------------------------------------

 In this advanced tutorial, we will learn how to use the `find` method in details, and see the behaviour of TDBM with more complex data model.
-If you are new to TDBM, you should start with the <a href="quickstart.html">quickstart guide</a>.
+If you are new to TDBM, you should start with the [quickstart guide](quickstart.md).

 Making complex queries: the find method
 --------------------------------------------------